simonmichael/hledger_site/src/faq.md

 ### How do I show a register or balance report between one account and another ?

-The above won't work with the `register` or `balance` commands because these filter individual postings to one account, not the multi-account transactions.
+The above won't work with the `register` or balance commands because these process individual single-account postings, not the multi-account transactions.
-Instead, you can approximate it by using two commands (complex multi-account transactions could throw it off a little).
-Eg:
+Instead, use two commands, eg:

 ```shell
 hledger print checking | hledger -f- -I register expenses:tax